John T. Downey: Release

 In 1957, Zhou again offered to release Downey and Fecteau, this time if the United States would let American journalists visit China.
 Dulles rejected what he called "blackmail" and used his authority over passports to deny Americans access to China.
 Daniel Aaron Rubin wrote, "The Secretary's extraordinary animosity toward the Chinese Communists and communism in general, combined with the tendency toward over-simplification and exaggeration, precluded him from cooperating with the Chinese.
 Thus it was the unlucky, but not coincidental, the fate of John Downey and Richard Fecteau to be imprisoned for two decades after flying covertly over China at the height of the Cold War, with a stubborn, anti-communist, anti-Chinese figure serving as Secretary of State."
 However, in 1958, Downey's mother and brother both went to China.

 When President Richard Nixon reestablished relations with China in 1971, Fecteau was released in December 1971 after serving nineteen years, and Downey's sentence was commuted to time served, plus five years.
 Eighteen months later, encouraged by Downey's mother, Nixon publicly admitted Downey's connection to the CIA on January 31, 1973.
 The Chinese announced that Downey would be released by the end of 1973.
 However, when Downey's mother had a severe stroke on March 7, 1973, Nixon personally asked Zhou to release Downey as a "humanitarian gesture."
 Downey was released on March 9, 1973, after twenty years, three months, and two weeks of imprisonment.
 He returned to Connecticut just as his mother started to recover.

+In a later interview, Downey emphasized the role Dulles played in extending his prison term by 16 years.